AlmudenaZhou/llm-computer-science-theory-qa/README.md

 - Inside data, add the JSON dataset from Kaggle.
 - Within data, create a books folder, and add the book’s PDF file there.

+Note: The data used by this application is not included in the repository to avoid copyright issues.

 2. Environment Variables:

 - Copy .env_example to a new file named .env.